-Upon a death, the existence of a will of the deceased must be verified in the Register of Testamentary Dispositions of the Chambre des notaires du Québec.
+Upon a death, the existence of the deceased’s last notarized will must be verified in the Register of Testamentary Dispositions of the Chambre des notaires du Québec.

 How can I file a search request for a will?